GSTT-CSC/project-template/documentation/documents/design-plan.md

 for keeping all software activity outputs within version control at the times specified in the activity descriptions.

-In the Software Design Specification, record details about the project's build process, including tool versions, environment variables, e.t.c.
-Also document how the software can be reliably delivered to the point of use without corruption or unauthorized change.
+In the Software Design Specification, record details about the project's build process, including tool versions, environment variables, etc. Also document how the software can be reliably delivered to the point of use without corruption or unauthorized change.

 Keep this planning document up to date as the project commences.